boonious/hui/README.md

 Hui 辉 ("shine" in Chinese) is a [Solr](http://lucene.apache.org/solr/) client and library for Elixir.

-Note: a deprecated module and migrated tests are causing lower test coverage.

 ## Usage

-Hui enables [Solr](http://lucene.apache.org/solr/) querying and other forms of interaction (forthcoming) in [Elixir](https://elixir-lang.org) or [Phoenix](https://phoenixframework.org) applications.
+Hui enables [Solr](http://lucene.apache.org/solr/) querying, updating and other forms of interaction (forthcoming) in [Elixir](https://elixir-lang.org) or [Phoenix](https://phoenixframework.org) applications.
 Typical Solr data can be contained within a core (index) held on a single server or a data collection in distributed server architecture (cloud).